 - Uniform top (designated royal blue) and matching uniform pants (designated black). - Shoes are to be clean, with closed toes and closed backs (no sandals).
 No platform shoes.
 Shoes must have a slip-resistant sole. - Business casual dress or the nursing uniform is required for data collection days.
-Uniforms are required for skills lab and patient care days. - 3.
+Uniforms are required for skills lab and patient care days. - 2.
 Uniform is to be clean and wrinkle-free.
-Pants should be hemmed appropriately and not drag on the ground. - 4.
-A solid-colored short-sleeved or long-sleeved shirt may be worn under the uniform top; long sleeves must be pushed above the elbow for direct patient care. - 5.
-Clinical site identification tag should be worn per instructor direction and agency's policy. - 6.
-Hair is to be contained and worn away from the face and off the shoulders.
-Facial hair must be clean and neatly trimmed. - 7.
-Fingernails are to be short, clean, bare, and neat.
-Nail polish, gel, dip, shellack or any product on nails including artificial nails is not allowed. - 8.
-No strong perfume or other scents; use cosmetics in moderation. - A ring that can be used with a glove is acceptable, but no other rings are allowed.
-Ear gauges (tunnels) worn during clinical must be solid plugs that are clear or natural-colored.
-Facial or visible body piercing jewelry must be removed if possible or covered.
+Pants should be hemmed appropriately and not drag on the ground. - 3.
+A solid-colored short-sleeved or long-sleeved shirt may be worn under the uniform top; long sleeves must be pushed above the elbow for direct patient care. - 4.
+Clinical site identification tag should be worn per instructor direction and agency's policy. - 5.
+Hair, including facial hair, must be clean, neat, and contained to maintain infection control.
+Appropriate cultural/medical/religious head coverings may be worn.
+It is expected that the head covering will maintain infection control standards. - 6.
+Fingernails are to be short (do not extend beyond the fingertips), neat, smooth, and clean.
+No artificial nails, gel nail polish, attachments, embellishments, extensions, or embedded jewelry allowed.
+Nail polish must be well-maintained with no chips, cracks, flaking, etc. - 7.
+No strong perfume or other scents; use cosmetics in moderation. - 8.
+A non-recording, non-transmitting watch with a sweep second hand is required and is the only jewelry to be worn on the arms.
+Small, post earrings only.
+Ear gauges must be a solid plug without imagery or words.
+No facial hoops.
+No protruding facial jewelry.
+Small necklaces must be worn inside of tops and at own risk.

-- 10. Visible tattoos covered when possible. - 11.
+- 9. Modest application of make-up is acceptable, if desired.
+Permanent eyelash extensions only allowed. - 10.
+Visible tattoos covered when directed by the instructor.
+This could include but not limited to obscene, offensive, discriminatory language or imagery. - 11.
 No gum chewing. - 12.
 Smoking, vaping, or drinking alcoholic beverages while in uniform is not allowed. - 13.
 Students must adhere to more restrictive policies of the clinical site.
 Exceptions to dress code may be required at some clinical sites (e.g., mental health units).